getfem/getfem/doc/sphinx/source/scilab/plotcmdref.rst

   gf_plot_1D(mesh_fem mf, U, ...)

-  The options are specified as pairs of "option name"/"option value"
+  Available options are specified as pairs of "option name"/"option value"

   'style', 'bo-'       : line style and dof marker style (same syntax as in the Scilab command 'plot');
   'color', ''          : override line color (by a given color name);